Embouchure collapse: Recovery

 As stated above, sufferers of focal dystonia have virtually no possibility of recovery from embouchure collapse.
 Sufferers of embouchure overuse, however, have been known to recover.
 The simplest way of doing so is to refrain from playing for an extended period of time, possibly years, before attempting to play again.
 The exact amount of time needed and whether or not the player will have to completely relearn the use of the embouchure is a largely subjective issue and depends on the individual.

 Philip Smith, former principal trumpet of the New York Philharmonic, has suffered from focal dystonia, which was part of the reason for his retirement.
 However, Smith had managed to gradually redevelop control over his embouchure and is now playing again, as well as teaching trumpet in the University of Georgia.

 Additional information

-Several books on the subject are available, including Broken Embouchures by Lucinda Lewis, a professional hornist, who has succeeded in helping other brass players with embouchure problems.
+Several books on the subject are available, including Broken Embouchures by Lucinda Lewis, a professional hornist, who has succeeded in helping other brass players with embouchure problems..
+Other embouchure-related health issues are also cited in Embouchure, Health Issues.